-All Florida Southern College policies concerning academic progress and standing apply equally to all Florida Southern programs.
-Please consult pp. 29-30 of this Catalog for these policies.
+All Florida Southern College academic policies, including those concerning academic progress and standing apply equally to all Florida Southern programs.
+Please consult pp. 25-54 of this Catalog for these policies.

 Courses are available on a schedule of six, seven-week terms per year.
 Entry into the program can be made in any term: August (1A), October (1B), January (2A), March (2B), April (3A) or June (3B).
 Classes are usually offered on Monday/Wednesday and Tuesday/Thursday evenings from 6:30 - 9:30 pm.
-Some Nursing courses are held on Saturdays and 3:00 - 6:00 pm during the week.
+Some Nursing courses are held on Saturdays and 3:00 - 6:00 pm during the week